 State police search for answers in Nanty Glo car theft, crash

-May 9—NANTY GLO — State police in Ebensburg are searching for whoever stole a Chrysler 300 sedan and crashed it in Nanty Glo.
+May 10—NANTY GLO, Pa. — State police in Ebensburg are searching for whoever stole a Chrysler 300 sedan and crashed it in Nanty Glo.

 Someone stole the vehicle early on Friday from the 1000 block of Davis Street before crashing it in the 1300 block of Shoemaker Street, troopers said.